onisimb/onisimb/README.md

 ## About Me

-I am a passionate software developer interested in building innovative and impactful solutions.
+I am a passionate software developer and data analyst interested in building innovative and impactful solutions.
 With a foundation in programming languages such as Python and Java, I enjoy tackling complex problems and finding elegant solutions.
 I constantly learn and adapt to new technologies and frameworks to stay up-to-date with the ever-evolving tech landscape.

 ## Projects